 Each case will be judged on its own merits and the length of any ban will depend on the severity of the offence and/or the breach of the Club's Ground Regulations.
 The individual will be invited to a meeting to receive the reasons for the ban and given the opportunity to set out any mitigating circumstances.

 Any person made subject to a Club ban will have the right to appeal to a committee of arbitration comprising of a MK Dons Board Director, a trustee of the Milton Keynes Dons Sports and Education Trust, and a committee member of the MKDSA, the procedure for which appeal is available from the Club's Company Secretary.
 The person will also have the right to be accompanied and represented by another person of their choice.

 Any Season Ticket holder who becomes subject to a Club ban may forfeit the right to a part refund on their Season Ticket for any remaining games in the season for which they have been banned.

 The Club's official website - www.mkdons.com - is updated daily to ensure all news, information and major policy issues reach supporters as soon as possible.
-On a matchday our programme and public address system will give up to date information on ticketing and forthcoming events.
+On a matchday, our matchday programme and public address system will give up to date information on ticketing and forthcoming events.

 The press and media are briefed on a weekly basis by the Club's Head of Media.

-Full details on ticketing, membership ticket priority etc is sent to all season ticket holders and members in accordance with current GDPR legislation and will be communicated via the official website with updates as necessary during the season.
+Full details on ticketing, membership ticket priority etc is sent to all Season Ticket holders and members in accordance with current GDPR legislation and will be communicated via the official website with updates as necessary during the season.